kilfu0701/db-data-generation/README.md

-# db-data-generation
+# node-data-generation
-Auto generate some data into DB.
+Auto generate some data.
 Make testing more easily.